ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

 eBPF Updates are brought to you by the [Cilium project](https://cilium.io).
 This report was produced by Quentin Monnet (Isovalent).
-Thanks to Cilium engineering team for input and reviews.
+Thanks to Cilium engineering team (Paul Chaignon in particular) for input and reviews.
 And many thanks to all the contributors to the eBPF community and ecosystem, who generated the contents listed in this post!